 Some may wonder whether any portion of the finished melody was written during this McCartney/Alistair “writing” session.
 Apparently not, as indicated by Alistair in Steve Turner’s book “A Hard Day’s Write”: “I have no memory at all of the tune.
 You have to remember that melodies are as common around The Beatles as bugs in May.
 Some grow into bright butterflies and others shrivel and die.
 I wonder whether Paul really made up that song as he went along or whether it was running through his head already.”

 The rhythm track consisted of Paul on piano, John on organ, Ringo on drums and George on tambourine.
-Most sources site Ringo as playing the tambourine but, since no overdubs were performed on this day and the tambourine is present on this days’ tape as well as the drums, George must have played the tambourine on this guitar-less rhythm track.
-Fourteen attempts were made of the rhythm track, the final take (take 14) being deemed the best.
+Most sources cite Ringo as playing the tambourine but, since no overdubs were performed at this session and the tambourine is present on this day's tape as well as the drums, George must have played the tambourine on this guitar-less rhythm track.
+Fourteen attempts were made at the rhythm track, the final take (take 14) being deemed the best.

 Interestingly, the arrangement was fully decided upon right from the beginning, especially evident by the presence of the reprise ending, nicknamed the “Maori Finale,” even on the first take.
-(Upon listening to this first take, it’s obvious that this “Maori Finale” was worked out ahead of time and not adlibbed as many writers suggest.)
+Upon listening to this first take, it’s obvious that this “Maori Finale” was worked out ahead of time and not ad-libbed as many writers suggest.
 Having all four tracks of the tape filled, a tape reduction needed to be made in order to create space for future overdubs, such as all of the vocals.
-Two attempts were made at creating this tape reduction; “take 16” now considered the recording onto which these overdubs will eventually be made.
-The session ended at 2:30 am the next morning, having completed the rhythm track on what would be their next chart topping single.
+Two attempts were made at creating this tape reduction, “take 16” now considered the recording onto which these overdubs would eventually be made.
+The session ended at 2:30 am the next morning, having completed the rhythm track on what would be their next chart-topping single.

 All of these overdubs apparently needed to be complete because session musicians were hired for the following day, October 20th, 1967, for further work on the song.
 The Beatles met this time in EMI Studio Three at 7 pm or so to oversee this overdub session.
 First off, three flautists recorded an overdub for the previously recorded song “The Fool On The Hill,” this followed by two viola players, Ken Essex and Leo Birnbaum, who were to record their overdub onto what was still known as “Hello Hello.”